ColeVanOphem/ColeVanOphem/README.md

 I’m a computer science student at the University of Michigan interested in pursuing a career in Software Engineering.

 ## About
-📚 I am currently learning C++, Data Structures and Algorithms, and Spanish
+📚 I am currently learning C++, Data Structures and Algorithms, Theoretical Computer Science, and Spanish

 🔭 I'm currently working on course projects, leetcode problems, and personal projects